jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 recommendations for combatting ransomware had been actioned in some way, with 50 percent experiencing significant progress, including through legislation and policy adoption.
-Note 1Just as defenders are innovating, however, ransomware operators are too.
+Note 1 Just as defenders are innovating, however, ransomware operators are too.
 As a result, Microsoft is focused on understanding how ransomware